Flora Reviews… The Rules of Magic by Alice Hoffman

 I loved the way that the magic in this book is more old school than new age Wicca.
 I liked the importance Ms Hoffman placed on knowing yourself, being true to who you are and living your life without doing harm to anyone else.
 Her witchcraft has been crafted with the wisdom I associate with a village wise-woman rather than a wand wielding, broom flying witch.
 Especially Aunt Isabelle, who I thought was wonderful.

 I like the fact that this book follows the Owens siblings growing and maturing.
 We’re taken on a journey from the post-war 1950s, through the turbulent 1960s and end at the time young Sally and Gillian Owens move in.
 We witness many types of prejudices and see the implications of the war in Vietnam.
 For a piece of fiction that is set in America’s turbulent times, I do feel that this story has the right amount of tears, mystery and chuckles for a family saga of this size.

 So, um, was there anything I disliked about it?

 Dislike is too strong an emotion but there were definitely a few things that took the shine off for me.

 To begin with, I was perhaps a tad disappointed that this book didn’t grab me with both hands; it was easy to put down.

-I felt as though I was reading a flashback of events that had already happened, without experiencing the complex emotions that would have accompanied them.
-In other words, at times, I thought that this novel is a third party view of what happened to Franny, Jet & Vincent.
+Feeling as though I was reading a flashback of events that had already happened.
+I read the scenes without experiencing the complex emotions that would’ve accompanied them.
+In other words, at times, I thought that this novel was a third party view of what happened to Franny, Jet & Vincent.